 The third most prevalent illness in the world, migraine affects 1 billion people worldwide, according to the Migraine Research Foundation.

-In the US, 39 million people suffer from migraine, and about 28 million are women.
+In the US, 39 million people suffer from migraines, and about 28 million are women.

 The disease causes 113 million missed workdays annually, resulting in an economic loss of $13 billion.

 Only 500 national headache specialists are available for the millions affected.

 Migraine is not merely a bad headache; instead, it is a neurological disease.

 Symptoms usually last from four to 72 hours, including: